+Lucia Beccai is Tenure Track Researcher at the Center for Micro-BioRobotics, Istituto Italiano di Tecnologia of Genoa, Italy.
 She graduated in 1998 in Electronic Engineering (specialization in Microelectronics) at the University of Pisa after performing an experimental thesis focused on the development of nanometric ZrO2 oxygen sensors.
-In 1999 she joined the Center of Research in Microengineering (CRIM) laboratory of SSSA (formerly MiTech lab) as research assistant.
+In 1999 she joined the Center of Research in Microengineering (CRIM) laboratory (formerly MiTech lab) of Scuola Superiore Sant’Anna (SSSA) as research assistant.
 She contributed to the establishment of the new CRIM laboratory active from 2002 and she collaborated to several European research projects.
-Dr. Beccai obtained her Ph.D. in Microsystem Engineering from the University of Rome Tor Vergata in 2003.
-Within her PhD course she spent one year of time at the Institut fur Mikrotechnik of Mainz, in Germany (http://www.imm-mainz.de/) as she was awarded a research project to develop a new kind of MEMS based tactile force sensor.
-In 2005 Dr. Beccai joined the Advanced Robotic Technology and System (ARTS) laboratory at SSSA, where she addressed research in main fields of biorobotics and bionics, and in 2008 she obtained a temporary position of Assistant Professor in Bioengineering.
-In November 2009 she joined the IIT, contributed to the start-up of the Center of Micro-BioRobotics and started her research activities.
+Dr. Beccai obtained her Ph.D. in Microsystem Engineering from the University of Rome Tor Vergata in 2003, and she spent one year at the Institut fur Mikrotechnik of Mainz, in Germany as she was awarded a research project to develop a new kind of MEMS based tactile force sensor.
+After joining (2005) SSSA’s Advanced Robotic Technology and System (ARTS) lab (today both labs have fused in the Institute of Biorobotics), she held a temporary position of Assistant Professor in Bioengineering (2008).